 NTP uses UTC.
 That is to say, our computer knows what time zone it is in according to our regional settings, but it synchronises with a UTC clock and then adjusts its hour based on the local time zone.

 For the space station, time moves slower than on the planet surface by more than 1ms per month (because the ISS is moving relative to the planet).
-On the other hand, time on GPS satellites moves faster than on the planet surface (because they are locked in orbit relative to the planet).
+On the other hand, time on GPS satellites moves faster than on the planet surface because they are in a higher orbit.
+Both general and special relativity must be accounted for (see the comment by DW below for an explanation).

 Leap seconds and leap years